5c0r/live-then-learn/Thoughts/BAAD_SOFTWARE.md

-"Good girl could go bad.
+"Good girl could gone bad.
 So does Software" - Me

 ##